HarryPaniccc/DnD/DnD/General Notes and Ideas.md

 - [ ] Zakuul motivations
 - [ ] Sirkon motivations
 # Scratch Notes
+- Wood elf warriors
+- Spirit type stuff
+- Talking with no one
+- Kitsune fox totem
 # Vorciln Sirkonos
 - [[Lucius]] wants to use the [[Vessel of Avarice]] to break [[Athelstan]] out of his bindings and
 - Final battle will have the chalice ritual be interruptible